-United has launched a flash mileage sale which lasts through to the end of the day on Thursday June 13th and, as the sale is offering the highest bonus we generally see United publish and as United has increased the number of miles you can buy to 175,000, this may be one of the better times to top up an account if the math works for you.
+United has launched a flash mileage sale which lasts through to the end of the day on 16 September and as the sale is offering the highest bonus we generally see United publish, and as United has increased the number of miles you can buy to 225,000 (from 175,000), this may be one of the better times to top up an account if the math works for you.

 Headline Terms & Conditions

-- Credit card will be billed immediately upon purchase.
+- The credit card used in the transaction will be billed immediately upon purchase.

 - Purchased miles do not count toward MileagePlus Premier® status.